 You would be surprised by how many apartments I stay in that don’t have a single lamp.
 When my choices are overhead lights or nothing at night, it’s hard to relax in the apartment.

 Other furnishings that have been seriously lacking in most rental properties I stay in include hangers in the closets, coasters so I don’t destroy your tables, and a full-length mirror.
 Also, please put a trash can in the bathroom.
 I’m sad that I even have to ask.

 Another great tip is to never furnish a rental property with anything white!
 This freaks me out!

 The one I’m in now has white sheets, white towels, a white tablecloth, and a white throw blanket on the couch.
 I mean, it looks nice, but there’s literally no way I’ll get out of here without accidentally destroying something, and I would really prefer not to do that.

-If you really wanna be a stellar host, include details like converters, charging cords, travel-sized shampoo and conditioner so I can shower before I go out shopping for the basics, and a card with the wifi password prominently displayed.
+If you really wanna be a stellar host, include details like converters, charging cords, travel-sized shampoo and conditioner so I can shower when I arrive, and a card with the wifi password prominently displayed.
 Small things like that make me feel like a human again when I get into the apartment after 30 hours of traveling and are much appreciated.